-A student who is unable to complete his or her studies by the end date indicated on his or her I-20 must apply for an extension prior to the expiration of their I-20.
+Students unable to complete their studies by the end date indicated on their I-20 must apply for an extension prior to the expiration of their I-20.
 A delay caused by academic probation or suspension is not an acceptable reason for extension.
+Students should contact a DSO if they are in need of an extension.